apache/pulsar-site/docs/admin-api-functions.md

 </Tabs>
 ````

-### Stop all instances of a function
+## Put state associated with a function

-You can stop all function instances using Admin CLI, REST API or Java Admin API.
+You can put the state associated with a Pulsar function using Admin CLI, REST API or Java admin API.

 ````mdx-code-block
 <Tabs groupId="api-choice"